-- Extreme hairstyles or personal grooming styles that result in a classroom/campus disruption are not permitted. - Hair needs to be combed/brushed, clean and well groomed, and worn in such a fashion that student's vision is not obstructed eyebrows must be visible below the front hairline. - Hairstyles that are extremely distracting or dyed unnatural colors are not allowed. - Any student arriving on campus with inappropriate hair, hair color, and other distracting grooming styles may be asked to go home and return after the original natural color has been restored. - Facial hair needs to be well groomed.
+- Extreme hairstyles or personal grooming styles that result in a classroom/campus disruption are not permitted. - Hair needs to be combed/brushed, clean and well groomed, and worn in such a fashion that the student's vision is not obstructed. - Hairstyles that are extremely distracting or dyed unnatural colors are not allowed. - Any student arriving on campus with inappropriate hair, hair color, and other distracting grooming styles may be asked to go home and return after the original natural color has been restored. - Facial hair needs to be well groomed.